mobisoftinfotech/shadcn-ui-with-react-19/README.md

 # Shadcn-UI with React 19

-This repository contains the code for the tutorial: **Shadcn UI integration with React 19**.
+This repository contains the code for the tutorial: <a href="https://mobisoftinfotech.com/resources/blog/react-19-shadcn-ui-integration-tutorial">Shadcn UI integration with React 19</a> by <a href="https://mobisoftinfotech.com/">Mobisoft - App Development Company, Houston</a>

 ## How to Run the Project